 -Dr. Walter M. Bortz II

-The culprit of disuse syndrome?
-The same reason why you say “gonna” instead of “going to.”
-Zipf’s principle of least effort.
+The culprit of disuse syndrome is the same as the reason why people say “gonna” instead of “going to,” and it comes back to Zipf’s principle of least effort.
 Dr. Bortz writes, “Our ardent pursuit of less effort has led to the wheel, push-button tuning, the horizontal escalator—the embodiment of least effort—the motorized golf cart.
 A major portion of our industrial complex is committed to the refinement of our inactivity.”
 When your survival no longer depends on physical prowess and technology, and commercial economic planning is designed for you to consume with the least amount of effort, there should be little wonder why exercise—artificial extra effort—has become such a large section of commerce.

 Overcoming PLE: Go Against the Crowd